clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

          step.

 #.
 In step 3 of the `New VM` wizard you set the memory and CPUs to allocate
    for your new VM.
-Depending on the resources available to you on you host system, select what is appropriate.
-In this example I will set `Memory` to 2048GB and `CPUs` to 1.
+Depending on the resources available to you on your host system, select what is appropriate.
+In this example I set `Memory` to 2048GB and `CPUs` to 1.
 Once complete, select the :guilabel:`Forward` as shown in figure 8, to go to the next step.